 Weather

 Dogs have died when left tethered during natural disasters, and on hot days without adequate shade and water.
-Climate change will increase the risk of tethering as extreme weather becomes more widespread and frequent.
+Climate change will likely increase the risk of tethering as extreme weather becomes more widespread and frequent.

 Reference